How to Make DIY Cat Toys

 Cardboard Box Scratch Post

 No cat owner’s home is complete without a scratching post, but have you noticed how ugly some of those things are?
 Make this easy cardboard scratching post instead.
-Try these tips to keep your cat from scratching your furniture.

 Use up some of the packaging boxes laying around and cut the cardboard into strips.
 Measure two inch lines for each cut.
 This allows for a good scratch post depth.
 Not to mention, once one side is shredded up, it can simply be flipped over.